Upcoming Services

 Our Children and Youth Programs are also at 10:30 a.m.

-- Guided Labyrinth Walk in the Meadow at 9:30.
+- Before the service: Labyrinth meditation in the meadow at 9:30.

 - Newcomers Orientation and tour of campus at 11:50 a.m.
 (Welcome Table)

-Rev. Dr. Roger Jones preaching with Rev. Lucy Bunch, Worship Associate Celia Buckley, UUSS choir with Music Director Anthony Tavianini, Pianist Irina Tchantceva
+Rev. Dr. Roger Jones and presenters from the congregation, Worship Associate Andy Cramer, Music Director Anthony Tavianini, Pianist Irina Tchantceva

-Rev. Lucy Bunch preaching with Rev. Dr. Roger Jones, Worship Associate Celia Buckley, Music Director Anthony Tavianini, Pianist Irina Tchantceva.
+Rev. Kevin Alan Mann preaching with Rev. Dr. Roger Jones, Worship Associate Celia Buckley Music Director Anthony Tavianini, Pianist Irina Tchantceva

 Our Recent Sermons